 - Affordability of Broadband Internet In many parts of the Montachusett Region there are few choices in internet service providers (ISP) which prevents market competition and leads to expensive services.
-In general, the internet is expensive in Townsend and there are few affordable internet options for low-income households except for those that are based on a lower level of service, resulting in lower upload/download speeds and service connection quality or reliability.
-The internet is now considered an essential resource or utility like heat, electricity, and water and therefore, programs to supplement the cost must be considered for those in need of financial assistance. - Affordability of Digital Devices Whether devices and workstations are made available for use in public buildings and spaces, or for personal ownership use through free or reduced-cost device distribution programs, it is essential to increase access not only to affordable, reliable broadband internet, but also to affordable, up-to-date, high-tech digital devices and technologies.
+In general, the internet is expensive in Ashburnham and there are few affordable internet options for low-income households except for those that are based on a lower level of service, resulting in lower speed and reliability.
+The Internet is now considered an essential service, or utility, like heat, electricity, and water, and therefore, programs to supplement the cost must be considered for those needing financial assistance. - Affordability of Digital Devices Whether devices and workstations are made available for use in public buildings and spaces, or for personal ownership use through free or reduced-cost device distribution programs, it is essential to increase access not only to affordable, reliable broadband internet, but also to affordable, up-to-date, high-tech digital devices and technologies.
 Following the model established by NDIA and other digital literacy and device distribution advocates and training professionals, it is recommended that public device distribution programs are inclusive of or offered in conjunction with Digital Literacy training.